Scaling Algorithms for Weighted Matching in General Graphs: Introduction

 \section{Introduction}

 In 1965 Edmonds~\cite{Edmonds65,Ed65} proposed the complexity class $\mathbf{P}$ and proved that on general (non-bipartite) graphs, both the maximum cardinality matching and maximum weight matching problems could be solved in polynomial time.
-Subsequent work on general weighted graph matching focused on developing faster implementations of Edmonds' algorithm~\cite{Lawler76,Gabow76,Karzanov76,GalilMG86,GGS89,G90} whereas others pursued alternative techniques such as cycle-canceling~\cite{CunninghamM78}, weight-scaling~\cite{G85,GT91}, or an algebraic approach using fast matrix multiplication~\cite{CyganGS15}.
+Subsequent work on general weighted graph matching focused on developing faster implementations of Edmonds' algorithm~\cite{Lawler76,Gabow76,Karzanov76,GalilMG86,GGS89,G90,Gabow16} whereas others pursued alternative techniques such as cycle-canceling~\cite{CunninghamM78}, weight-scaling~\cite{G85,GT91}, or an algebraic approach using fast matrix multiplication~\cite{CyganGS15}.
 Refer to Table~\ref{table:history} for a survey of weighted matching algorithms on general graphs.
-The fastest implementation of Edmonds' algorithm~\cite{G90} runs in $O(mn + n^2\log n)$ time on arbitrarily-weighted graphs.
-On graphs with integer edge-weights having magnitude at most $N$, Gabow and Tarjan's~\cite{GT91} algorithm runs in $O(m\sqrt{n\alpha(m,n)\log n}\log(nN))$ time whereas Cygan, Gabow, and Sankowski's runs in $O(Nn^{\omega})$ time, where $\omega$ is the matrix multiplication exponent.
+The fastest implementation of Edmonds' algorithm~\cite{Gabow16} runs in $O(mn + n^2\log n)$ time on arbitrarily-weighted graphs.
+On graphs with integer edge-weights having magnitude at most $N$, Gabow and Tarjan's~\cite{GT91} algorithm runs in $O(m\sqrt{n\alpha(m,n)\log n}\log(nN))$ time whereas Cygan, Gabow, and Sankowski's runs in $O(Nn^{\omega})$ time with high probability, where $\omega$ is the matrix multiplication exponent.
 For reasonable values of $m,n,$ and $N$ the Gabow-Tarjan algorithm is theoretically superior to the others.
-However, it is an $\Omega(\sqrt{\log n\alpha(m,n)})$ factor slower than comparable algorithms for \emph{bipartite} graphs~\cite{GT89,OrlinA92,GoldbergK97,DuanS12}, and even slower than the interior point algorithm of~\cite{CohenMSV17} for sparse bipartite graphs.
+However, it is an $\Omega(\sqrt{\log n\alpha(m,n)})$ factor slower than comparable algorithms for \emph{bipartite} graphs~\cite{GT89,OrlinA92,GoldbergK97,DuanS12}, and even slower than the interior point algorithm of~\cite{CohenMSV17} for \emph{sparse bipartite} graphs.
 Moreover, its analysis is rather complex.

-In this paper we present a new {\em scaling} algorithm for weighted matching that runs in $O(m\sqrt{n}\log(nN))$ time.
-Its analysis is accessible to anyone familiar with Edmonds' algorithm and LP duality.
-Each scale of our algorithm runs in $O(m\sqrt{n})$ time, which is asymptotically the same time required to compute a maximum cardinality matching on sparse graphs~\cite{Vazirani12,GT91}.
-Therefore, it is unlikely that our algorithm could be substantially improved without first finding faster algorithms for the manifestly simpler problem of cardinality matching.
+In this paper we present a new {\em scaling} algorithm for weighted matching on general graphs that runs in $O(m\sqrt{n}\log(nN))$ time.
+Each scale of our algorithm runs in $O(m\sqrt{n})$ time, which is asymptotically the same time required to compute a maximum cardinality matching in a sparse graph~\cite{Vazirani12,Vazirani14,GT91,Gabow17}.
+Therefore, it is unlikely that our algorithm could be substantially improved without first finding a faster algorithm for the manifestly simpler problem of cardinality matching.
+Our algorithm's time bound also matches that of the best \emph{bipartite} scaling algorithms~\cite{GT89,OrlinA92,GoldbergK97,DuanS12}, but is still slower than~\cite{CohenMSV17} on sufficiently sparse bipartite graphs.